-We’re a bunch of techies here at Stratus so when we think of ourselves we tend to think about what we do versus what we enable to happen.
-Yes, we make servers and software but what do those servers and software actually do?
+We’re a bunch of techies here at Stratus, so when we think of ourselves we tend to think about what we do, rather than what we make happen.
+Yes, we develop servers and software, but what do our servers and software actually do?

 Stratus builds technology that enables always-on Applications.

 What is an always-on application?
 It’s an application that cannot afford to fail.
 If the application goes down, there is risk to revenue, reputation, or even life.
 Stratus has been doing this for a long time, across a wide variety of industries.

 Recently, I’ve been spending some time thinking about how always-on applications have changed over the years.
 As technology has evolved, so has the needs and uses of always-on applications.
 What’s most exciting today is seeing the developments in the internet of things (IoT) and software-defined networking – I believe we are seeing the beginnings of the next major shift in always-on.
 I refer to this as the “third wave” of always-on applications.
 But in order to understand the “third wave”, we need to talk about the first two…